-Early Extensions For First-Rounders In The Fifth-Year Option Era
+Early Extensions For First-Rounders In Fifth-Year Option Era

-Since the 2011 CBA introduced the fifth-year option, 190 players have seen their options picked up.
-Despite the options being guaranteed for injury only from 2014 — the first year this contract clause came into play — through 2020, teams did not act aggressively to extend players early.
+The 2011 CBA introduced the fifth-year option, and teams have taken advantage of the flexibility with first-round picks throughout its existence.
+Despite the options being guaranteed for injury only from 2014 — the first year this contract clause came into play — until 2020, teams did not act aggressively to extend players early.
 Here are the first-round picks in the option era to be signed to extensions with two years of team control remaining:

 2011 draft: